jessicaldale/manager-readme/README.md

 If I fail at any of these - especially anything that puts retaining you at risk - you would be doing me a **huge** favor by letting me know as soon as possible.
 I don't expect everyone to stick around forever, however if a departure is potentially due to something we could have done different, I would appreciate the chance to make things right first.

 # How I approach my job
+I am not an authoritarian boss.
+I do not want to micro manage anyone - it's not a good use of my time, or yours.

+My teams come first, the clients second, and the company comes third.
+Obviously I have a responsibility to the company, but without a well operating, well staffed, and well functioning team, I am unable to live up to those responsibilities.
+Your success is ultimately my success - so I will go out of my way to try and make you successful.

 # How I expect you to approach your job
 I expect you to operate as a [Directly Responsible Individual](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4).